josefrucka/eshopmysql/README.md

 1. step - Model diagram for creating this diagram in SQL
 2. step - Creating SQL tables
 3. step - Creating SQL PK and FK
-4. step - finnishing all
+4. step - finishing all